dajmcdon/academic-jekyll-site/index.md

   - date: 2019 August
     event: At JSM 2019, I agreed to play basketball with Rob and Ryan Tibshirani and [Dave Zhao](https://publish.illinois.edu/sdzhao/).
 Dave tried valiantly to make up for my lack of skills, but our team was no match for the Tibshiranis.
 We did make the cover of the 2019 October issue of [AMSTATNEWS](https://magazine.amstat.org/wp-content/uploads/2019/09/October-Amstat-News.pdf).
     photo: /assets/img/basketball.jpg
-  - date: 2019 July
-    event: Manuscript on "Compressed and penalized linear regression" accepted at _JCGS_.
-  - date: 2019 May
-    event: Lei Ding successfully defended her dissertation proposal.
-  - date: 2019 May
-    event: I gave a talk on [Trend Filtering](/assets/research/talks/ExpFamTF.pdf) at the TTIC/UChicago CS Machine Learning Seminar.
-  - date: 2019 May
-    event: Preprint of my project on [Musical expression with switching Kalman filters](https://arxiv.org/abs/1907.06244) is available.
 ---

 {% include cover-array.html %}